chris-rutkowski/taptest/docs/docs/guides/mock_networking.md

 In **Widget tests**, TapTest requires you to mock all network requests due to limitations in Flutter's underlying widget testing framework.
 In **Integration tests**, mocking is optional – you can mock all or part of your network layer to reduce dependency on external services.

+The mocking approach described in this guide works seamlessly with [**http**](https://pub.dev/packages/http), [**dio**](https://pub.dev/packages/dio), and most likely all other HTTP client libraries.
+TapTest intercepts requests at the very high level, so your choice of networking package doesn't affect how you write mocks.

 ## 🛠️ How to mock network requests?

 For each distinct webservice (or other network request), create a class that implements `MockHttpRequestHandler`.
 Here's an example of a simple GET request handler that returns a list of TODO items: